BUDGET IRELAND 2025 – Business Taxes

 Changes to Company Size Criteria and Abridgement Exemptions

-On 24th December 2023, the EU Delegated Directive (2023/2775/EU) came into force which increased the total balance sheet and turnover thresholds for micro, small, medium and large companies, including groups, as set out in the Companies Act 2014 by approximately 25% to account for inflation.
+On 24th December 2023, the EU Delegated Directive (2023/2775/EU) came into force.
+It increased the total balance sheet and turnover thresholds for micro, small, medium and large companies, including groups, as set out in the Companies Act 2014, by approximately 25% to account for inflation.
+The measures will apply for financial years beginning on/after 1st January 2024.
+This will enable companies to benefit immediately from the adjusted thresholds.
+Companies can elect to apply the new thresholds either (i) to financial years beginning on/after 1st January 2024 or (ii) to financial years beginning on/after 1st January 2023.

 E.U. member states have until 24th December 2024 to bring this legislation into effect.